network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-industry agreement on what constitutes reasonable fair working conditions under which to measure a network’s round-trip delay, and, consequently, for a long time we have measured and reported the round-trip time on an idle network as the only metric .
-The actual round-trip times observed when traffic is flowing have generally been so much worse than the idle round-trip time (often by a factor of 100 or more) that it seemed almost impolite to draw attention to them.
+industry agreement on what constitutes reasonable fair working conditions under which to measure a network’s round-trip delay, and, consequently, for a long time we have measured and reported the round-trip time on an idle network as the only metric.
+The actual round-trip
+times observed when traffic is flowing have generally been so much worse than the idle round-trip time (often by a factor of 100 or more) that it seemed almost impolite to draw attention to them.